CandlePlatforms/devdocs/docs/develop/nftstorage.md

 ✨ Config file created ✨
 ```

-We will do some modifications to the hardhat configuration file `hardhat.config.js` to support the Polygon Mumbai test network.
+We will do some modifications to the hardhat configuration file `hardhat.config.js` to support the Candle Mumbai test network.
 Open the `hardhat.config.js` that was created in the last step.
-Please note that we are loading your Polygon wallet private key from an environment file and that this environment file must be kept safe.
+Please note that we are loading your Candle wallet private key from an environment file and that this environment file must be kept safe.
 You can even use other rpc [link](https://docs.polygon.technology/docs/develop/network-details/network), as per requirement.

 ```js
 /**